Shopify/toxiproxy/README.md

 end
 ```

 The tests pass!
-We now have a unit test that proves fetching the tags when
+We now have a unit test that proves fetching the tags when Redis
+is down returns an empty array, instead of throwing an exception.
+For full
-Redis is down works.
-You should also write an integration test, that wraps
+coverage you should also write an integration test that wraps fetching the
-fetching the entire blog post page when Redis is down.
+entire blog post page when Redis is down.

 Full example application is at
 [Sirupsen/toxiproxy-rails-example](https://github.com/Sirupsen/toxiproxy-rails-example).